ernesttan1976/museum/README.md

     },
   ];
 ```
 </br>

 Ida:

-- Group Git
+- Understand the significance of Group Git especially managing code conflicts.
-- Learnt debugging skills from fellow members
+- Learnt debugging, prioritising and analyzing skills from fellow members.
-- Material UI - Difficult at first but very powerful tool
-- Utilising wireframing, trello to manage a group project
+- Utilising wireframe & trello to align group vision.
-- Model is CRUCIAL
+- Getting familiarise with the key concepts of React (useState, useEffect, React Router, useParams, useNavigate).
+- Implentation of API Fetching for GET,POST,PUT & DELETE.
+- Working with Material UI to create beautiful interface with built in features.
+- Working with referencing and embedding data.
+- Understanding how model affects the entire app.
   </br>

 May: